AuthorCarpentry/FSCI-2019/README.md

-# Author Carpentry at FSCI 2019: Reproducible Research Reporting and Dynamic Documents with Open Authoring Tools: Toward the Paper of the Future
+# Author Carpentry at FSCI 2019: Writing a Research Compendium and the Future of Scientific Reporting

 *Instructors: Tom Morrell, Donna Wrublewski*

-This is text **Lesson status: In Development** test.
+**Lesson status: In Development**

 ## What you will learn: